Why slow and steady wins the race when creating

 Slow and steady wins the race

-I'm telling you this because we are accustomed to being in a rush.
+I'm telling you this because we are used to being in a rush.
 Everything has to happen instantly or we lose interests.

 Instant likes, instant success, viral blog posts, leave your job and blog full time in 3 months.

-When it comes to relationships, slow and steady gives us time to build trust and get to know one another.
+When it comes to relationships, slow and steady gives us time to build trust and get to know each other.
 We get to show our true selves as it's hard to keep up a "persona" over a long period of time.

 Setting high-end goals and going "all in" as we so often hear we "should" is the cause of much misery, negative self-talk, self-doubt and it causes many people to think they are: